Scientific Name

 This is an excellent plant for a small-scale groundcover in rock or succulent gardens.
 Deuterocohnia makes an interesting specimen plant in containers.

-Grow your Deuterocohnia in well-drained humus-rich soil with added pebbles, perlite, hardwood bark, or other material to facilitate drainage.
+Grow your Deuterocohnia in well-drained, humus-rich soil with added pebbles, perlite, hardwood bark, or other materials to improve drainage.
 Keep in bright light or partial sun and water moderately in spring and summer, allowing the soil to dry between waterings.
 Limit water during winter.
-It is probably one of the Bromeliads' cold-hardiest, but detesting winter wet on its foliage proves difficult to keep outside.
+It is probably one of the Bromeliads' cold-hardiest, but detesting winter wet on its foliage makes it difficult to keep outside.

 Links